 * Ease of movement of operations between different cloud providers: As stated before, businesses will be looking to spread operations across the various cloud service providers.
 Depending on the offerings and discounts offered by the individual providers, businesses might profit more from using one provider for one application and another provider for another application.
 Solution expertise is another reason why businesses may be looking to spread operations.
 This movement of operations is going to be very easy and permissible in 2021.

 * Crowd sourced storage systems: The traditional storage on many cloud platforms are not the most efficient.
 Crowd sourced storage systems are going to be on the rise come 2021.
 The use of this data to generate more data for the service providers will also be more prominent.
 Some cloud service providers have been offering free cloud storage as a return of data to further train and improve their AI algorithms.

 * Server-less cloud computing: Server-less cloud computing is likely to be advanced in more functionalities like security, risk scans and analytics.
 Server-less applications will also jump on the pay as you use subscription model that is prevalent in cloud computing.

 * More cloud solution types: Right now, the most popular offerings are the public, private and hybrid cloud solutions.
-However, there are going to be new solution types in 2018.
-The advent of the new multicloud offering has shaken the cloud computing industry and there are bound to be more novel solutions like this.
+However, there are going to be new solution types in 2021.
+The advent of the new multi-cloud offering has shaken the cloud computing industry and there are bound to be more novel solutions like this.